 KEY DIAGNOSTIC FEATURES OF REFERRED PAIN VS SHOULDER PATHOLOGY

-STEPS TO MANAGE REFERRED SHOULDER PAIN
+STEPS INVOLVED IN REFERRED SHOULDER PAIN TREATMENT

-Are you suffering from referred shoulder pain?
-Pivotal Motion Physiotherapy is here to help!
 Located in Newmarket, Brisbane.
 Call us on 07 3352 5116 today for your appointment.